mofopeajani/Surrogate-modeling-for-CO2-storage/README.md

 A convolutional architecture capable of capturing multi-scale spatial patterns through skip-connections and residual blocks.

-### (b) U-FNO (3D Fourier Neural Operator)
+### (b) 3D Patch-Based Transformer

-A physics-informed neural operator architecture that learns mappings between function spaces using fast global convolutions in Fourier space.
+A Vision-Transformer–style encoder architecture that operates on 3D patches of the reservoir state.
+The input volume is first decomposed into non-overlapping 3D patches and linearly embedded into a sequence of tokens.
+These tokens are processed by a stack of multi-head self-attention and feed-forward layers, enabling the model to capture long-range spatial dependencies and interactions between wells and the surrounding geomodel.
+A final projection layer “unpatchifies” the token representations back to a full 3D grid of pressure and CO₂ saturation predictions.

-**Inputs** to both models will include:
+**Inputs** to both models include:

 - Static geomodel (porosity/permeability fields)
 - Spatial coordinates